micha3ldavid/lessons/JavaScript/prototypical-inheritance.md

 --

 *Try it (You do)*: Now before we move on let's have a little individual fun with this.
-Each of you (students) create a property like we did with reverse, only this time let's call it `isEmpty`.
+Each of you (students) create a member like we did with reverse, only this time let's call it `isEmpty`.
 I want the function to either return `false` if the string has characters, or return `true` if the string has no characters.

 ```javascript
 String.prototype.isEmpty = function () {